 ARTICLE VII.
 BOARD OF DIRECTORS

 Section 1.
 Composition.
-The board of directors shall include the elected officers, the appointed officers, directors, and such others as deemed necessary.
+The board of directors shall include the elected officers and the appointed officers.

 Section 2.
 Administrative Responsibilities.
-The board shall have the power to administer affairs of the branch and to carry out its programs and its policies, and shall accept responsibilities delegated by AAUW [and the state].
+The board shall have the power to administer affairs of the branch and to carry out its programs and its policies, and shall accept responsibilities delegated by AAUW and AAUW of Illinois.
 It shall act for the branch between membership meetings.
 The board shall have fiscal responsibility as outlined in Article X, Financial Administration, Section 2.

 Section 3.
 Meetings.
 Meetings of the board shall be held at least three times a year at a time and place agreed upon by the board.

 Section 4.
 Special Meetings.
-Special meetings may be called by the president or may be called upon written request of two members of the board or five members of the branch provided that at least 14 days notice of such meeting and its agenda have been given to the members of the board
+Special meetings may be called by the president or may be called upon written request of two members of the board or five members of the branch provided that at least 14 days notice of such meeting and its agenda have been given to the members of the board.

 Section 5.
 Quorum.
 The quorum for a meeting of the board shall be a majority of the voting members.
 Co-officers shall be considered as one voting member of the board.

 Section 6.
 Voting Between Meetings.
-Between meetings of the branch board, a written or electronic vote of the board may be taken at the request of the president on any question submitted to the board in writing provided that every member of the board shall have the opportunity to vote upon the question submitted.
+Between meetings of the branch board, a written vote of the board may be taken at the request of the president in compliance with the Act on any question submitted to the board in writing provided that every member of the board shall have the opportunity to vote upon the question submitted.
 If a majority shall vote on any question so submitted, the vote shall be counted and shall have the same effect as if at a board meeting.
 The result of the vote shall be in the minutes of the next board meeting.

 Section 7.
 Removal From Office.
 A member of the board of directors may be removed for any reason by a two-thirds vote of the board in accordance with policies and procedures adopted by AAUW.